 The Hospital Ethics Committee

-The Hospital Ethics Committee is a team made up of staff from key areas around the hospital, and a community representative.
+The Hospital Ethics Committee is a team comprised of staff from key areas around the hospital and a community representative.
 Its role is to support the Ethicist and Facilitators to help the Ethics Service build Southlake's abilities to identify and respond to ethical issues everywhere they appear.

 The Ethics Service contributes to quality patient care by providing: